mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 ### Pre-Requisites

-1. Powershell is installed in Windows system.
+1. PowerShell is installed in your Windows system.
-2. Install android studio in windows machine.
+2. Install Android Studio on your Windows machine.
-3. Add ANDROID\_HOME to your windows environment variable.
+3. Add ANDROID\_HOME to your Windows environment variable.
-   1. To check if your ANDROID\_HOME setup is correctly done, open a powershell terminal and run this command `adb --version.`
+   1. To check if your ANDROID\_HOME setup is correctly done, open a PowerShell terminal and run this command `adb --version.`
-   2. Note down the adb version.
+   2. Note down the ADB version.
 4. Install Java JDK 11 and set JAVA\_HOME
-   1. Run `java  --version` to check if the java is installed correctly.
+   1. Run `java  --version` to check if the Java is installed correctly.

 ## Steps <a href="#8b4a" id="8b4a"></a>